 Entry level full frame mirrorless

-You don’t need us to tell you that full frame mirrorless cameras are the hottest topic in photography right now, and Canon and Nikon offer two entry-level cameras that are slightly but significantly different.
+You don’t need us to tell you that full frame mirrorless cameras are the hottest topic in photography right now, and Canon and Nikon offer entry-level cameras that are slightly but significantly different.

 Advanced full frame mirrorless